 Jakob Schillinger is a curator and art historian.
 He was the dean of the School for Worldly Companions at dOCUMENTA (13) in Kassel and co-curator of the survey exhibition based in Berlin.
 He has written about art and media technology for journals including October, Texte zur Kunst, Artforum, and May, and contributed an essay on Martin Kippenberger’s service economy to the catalogue of a retrospective exhibition at Kunsthalle Bonn.
 He is a PhD candidate in art history at Princeton University.
 Jakob Schillinger was the 2013 Curatorial Resident at Ludlow 38.

 Karin Schneider is a Brazil-born and New York-based artist and filmmaker.
 In 1997, Schneider co-founded Union Gaucha Productions (UGP), an artist-run, experimental film company designed to carry out interdisciplinary collaborations with practitioners from different fields.
-From 2005 to 2008, she was a founding member of Orchard, a cooperatively organized exhibition and social space in New York’s Lower East Side.
-From 2010 to 2014, Schneider co-founded Cage, a space that facilitated new kinds of social interactions.
+From 2005-08, she was a founding member of Orchard, a cooperatively organized exhibition and social space in New York’s Lower East Side.
+From 2010-14, Schneider co-founded Cage, a space that facilitated new kinds of social interactions.
 Her current work, Situational Diagrams, was the subject of a book and an exhibition at Dominique Lévy Gallery in 2016.
 Since 2018, she works with a group of people to create ORTVI.